Horsell/42/Readme.md

 [wiki](https://github.com/jpirsch/42/wiki)

 ###	License
-My work on these didactic projects are open sourced, and released under the GNU GPL license.
+My work on these didactic projects is open sourced, and released under the GNU GPL license.